ntap-johanneswagner/tridenttraining/Part1.md

 kubectl get sc
 ```

-It will show you that you have already one storageclas calles sc-nas-svm1.
+It will show you one existing storageclass called sc-nas-svm1.

 You can have a closer look with the following command: